IIT JAM Geology Syllabus: A Comprehensive Guide

 India; Fundamentals of reserve calculation; Elements of coal and hydrocarbon geology, Coal and

-9. Applied Geology: Groundwater and hydrological cycle, Types of aquifers, porosity and permeability;
+hydrocarbon occurrences in India. - Applied Geology: Groundwater and hydrological cycle, Types of aquifers, porosity and permeability;

 Principles of engineering geology; Geological considerations in construction of dams and tunnels.